 - As I have not taken the tour I cannot comment.
 I have read that Sunrise Tours operates sustainably and leaves a minimal environmental footprint.
 Hopefully, I will be able to review the experience and report back soon with more information.

 There are lots of other things to do in and around the Cape Hillsborough area to add to your itinerary including the following…

 - Spot platypus at Eungella National Park.
 One of the best places to spot the elusive platypus in Australia is at Eungella National Park.
-Only an hours drive west of Mackay Broken River in Eungella National Park has a variety of accommodation options so add a few days into your itinerary and enjoy beautiful views, bush walks and of course amazing native wildlife.
+Broken Rive is located only an hour’s drive west of Mackay in Eungella National Park and has a variety of accommodation options.
+We recommend adding a few days to your itinerary and enjoying beautiful views, bush walks and of course amazing native wildlife.

 - Visit the town of Mackay with its art deco facades, Bluewater lagoon, beautiful beaches and pretty marina is an ideal stopping off point on a Brisbane to Cairns east coast road trip.
 Stay for a few days there are plenty of things to do in Mackay!